Aryansingh2434/chatapp/mern-chat-app-master/frontend/README.md

 Make sure the backend server is running and accessible (you may need to set the proxy or CORS configs).
 🔑 Environment Variables

+Create a .env file in the root with:

+REACT_APP_BACKEND_URL=http://localhost:5000
+REACT_APP_SOCKET_SERVER=http://localhost:5000

+Adjust these as per your deployed backend.
+🛠️ Available Scripts

+    npm start — Runs the app in development mode

+    npm run build — Builds the app for production

+    npm test — Runs unit tests (if added)

+📷 Screenshots

+    Add some UI screenshots here if you have them